How To Write A Movie Name In An Essay

 If you are quoting from or referencing a movie in your essay, be sure to provide a proper citation according to your chosen style guide.
 This allows readers to verify your sources and gives credit to the filmmakers and creators of the work.

-For example, in MLA style, you might cite a movie as follows:
+To give you an idea, in MLA style, you might cite a movie as follows:

 • The Shawshank Redemption.
 Directed by Frank Darabont, Castle Rock Entertainment, 1994.